 Sunshine isn’t toxic, nor is it just about getting a tan.
 And it’s also not just about vitamin D. Among other benefits, research finds sunshine also decreases a child’s risk of asthma when mom gets enough of it.

-Its July and sunblock is king in western countries.
-But it turns out that reduced ultraviolet-B sunlight increases the risk of cancers such as pancreatic cancer according to new research.
+The sun is accused as our mortal enemy.
+But it turns out that reduced ultraviolet-B sunlight increases the risk of cancers such as pancreatic cancer according to recent research.

 Research is discovering that the metabolically active form of vitamin D3 (actually more of a hormone) can significantly inhibit hepatitis C infections.
 The supplemented form of vitamin D3 does not have the same effect.

 New research is confounding the assumption that vitamin D supplementation will prevent diseases associated with vitamin D deficiencies.
 Is it true?
 The realities of vitamin D are explained.

 Mushrooms provide one of the few ways to naturally increase vitamin D levels.
 And there a way to naturally spike the vitamin D2 levels in mushrooms.
 The question now is whether D2 from mushrooms is the therapeutic form of D.

 Australia has joined a number of other government agencies in banning or restricting indoor tanning salons.
 Is there science behind these laws?

 We already knew that vitamin D was important to health – given the over 70 diseases now associated with their deficiency.
 Now research is proving the sunshine vitamin’s role in food allergies.

-Researchers from Spain’s University of Carlos Malaga have determined in a large scale study that a deficiency of vitamin D leads to an increased risk of obesity.
+Researchers have determined in a large study that a deficiency of vitamin D leads to an increased risk of obesity.

 Several recent studies have confirmed that premenstrual syndrome incidence and symptoms can be significantly reduced by including certain nutrient-dense foods in the diet.
 Learn about seven nutrients.

-Researchers from Harvard University and Seoul, Korea have determined that vitamin D deficiency is linked with a significantly greater risk of type 2 diabetes and insulin resistance.
+Researchers have determined that vitamin D deficiency is linked with a significantly greater risk of type 2 diabetes and insulin resistance.

 A flurry of recent research has now confirmed that the sun is not only healthy, but it is necessary for pregnant mothers and the health of their babies.